adrienjoly/adrienjoly.github.io/pro/index.md

 My name is Adrien Joly (_he/him_), based in Paris, France (CET).

-Software engineer since 2006, and having worked mainly with start-up companies, I've been teaching back-end web development in several schools since 2015.
+Software engineer since 2006, I have worked mainly with start-up companies.

 I care about producing software that is both durable and useful, by aligning and retrospecting regularly with technical and functional collaborators.